geekq/firefox-ultra-compact/README.md

 ## Compatibility

 Firefox 106 (in 2022) has changed a lot of things.
 This customization is tested to work with this version.

+## Your own customization

+I used the following excellent
+[instructions for live-debugging userChrome.css](https://www.reddit.com/r/FirefoxCSS/comments/73dvty/tutorial_how_to_create_and_livedebug_userchromecss/).
+You can use them to try out your own adjustments.